 Financing of group

 The group requires significant funding to finance its physical stock holdings and margin requirements.
 At 31 March 2000 the group had bank loans and overdrafts of $546.7 million and loans under repurchase agreements (‘repos’) of $898.4 million.
 The majority of the bank loans and overdrafts were in the form of unsecured ‘cash lines’ or ‘credit lines’, which may be withdrawn at no notice.
-The group has one longer-term facility with Barclays Capital – an unsecured facility for $250 million of which some $100 million is currently drawn down.
-This facility expires in August 2000 at which time the drawn-down amount must be repaid.
+The group has one longer-term syndicated facility led by Barclays Capital – a secured facility for $250 million which is generally fully drawn down. $100 million of this facility expires in August 2000, and $150 million expires in August 2001, however there is a change in control covenant requiring full repayment prior to Enron’s acquisition of MG.
+We understand that this requirement has been waived on the agreement that the full $250m will be repaid in August 2000.

+The security over this loan is in the form of cross-guarantees and, for MGL which cannot give cross guarantees for regulatory reasons, by a mortgage held by the syndicate group over MG Limited’s share capital.

 Both MGL and MCC undertake repo-financing activities, selling on physical stock or warrants to a third party, with a forward back-to-back buy back agreement.
 The counterparty for such transactions is usually a bank, but may be another LME broker or finance house.